Find Balance this Winter

 This trio of warming herbs – Black Pepper, Long Pepper, and Ginger – forms the famous “trikatu” (“three pungents”) Ayurvedic formula.
 In a cold, moist winter, this combo is superb.
 This time-honored combination of herbs can be found in our DeTox tea.

-Other herbs with warming, Ayurvedic properties include cinnamon, cardamom, fennel, anise, cumin and holy basil (tulsi), which can be found in our Tulsi Spiced Berry Immune Support tea.
+Other herbs with warming, Ayurvedic properties include cinnamon, cardamom, fennel, anise, cumin and holy basil (tulsi), many of which can be found in our Cold Season tea.

 We hope these tips help to keep you warm and comforted this season!